flynn/flynn/README.md

-# gitreceive-next (alpha)
+# gitreceived

 An SSH server made specifically for accepting git pushes that will trigger a receiver script to handle the push however you like.
 It supports key based authentication and soon authorization (ACLs).

 This is a more advanced, standalone version of [gitreceive](https://github.com/progrium/gitreceive).
-This project will eventually be renamed to `gitreceive` and the old project will be renamed to `gitreceive-classic`.

-## Using gitreceive
+## Using gitreceived

 ```
 Usage:  ./gitreceived [options] <privatekey> <receiver>